E = energy

 c = speed of light

 In nuclear reactions mass is transformed into energy.
-Products have lower masses than the reactants, and that difference equates to the amount of energy transferred in the reaction, according to Einstein's famous equation (shown on the top left side of the page).
+Products have lower masses than the reactants, and that difference equates to the amount of energy liberated in the reaction, according to Einstein's famous equation above.